Who Said Writing Is Easy? It’s Not As Simple As You Think

 Did you say writing is easy?

-The grammar police will know that this post’s title and first line contain a clumsy error.
+If you know your grammar, you will realize that this post’s title and first line contain a clumsy error.

-It highlights how easy it is for an author or writer to type a bio on Twitter or Facebook too quickly and, in the process, affect their reputation.
+It highlights how easy it is for an author or writer to type a bio on X (Twitter) or Facebook too quickly and, in the process, affect their reputation.

 It doesn’t agree

 Who said writing is easy?
-What’s the problem with the question?
+What’s the grammatical problem with this question?

 It is a tense agreement issue.